Welcome back everybody!

 This is a new wheel swap guide which features Vancity Diecast’s new “press-in” axle system.
 The press-in axle system was designed to make wheel swapping even easier than ever before!
 This new system gives wheel swaps a more professional looking finish, while minimizing the amount of time required and the number of tools needed.
 In the coming weeks/months, all of Vancity Diecast’s wheels will be transitioning to this new press-in axle system.

 This wheel swap guide is catered towards beginners or people who want to do a drill-less wheel swap.
-For seasoned customizers, taking the car apart is optional and only recommended if you are looking to do a full custom consisting of paint/decals/interior detailing/etc.
+For seasoned customizers, taking the car apart is optional and only recommended if you are looking to do a full custom consisting of paint/decals/interior detailing/etc. For castings that have fenders or quarter panels covering or partially covering the wheels, drilling is required.

 Materials required (links provided!):